aleksa-burn/2022/index.md

 - Chilling
 - Adventure afternoon in Aglona!
 - (Optional Travel Back to Riga if flying out early Monday)
-- Travel back to Birķeneļi
+- Travel back to Berķeneli
 - Fun!
 Music!
 Fire!
 All the things!

 **Monday**